 - Examination on farm for motility

-- Examination of semen in the lab for morphology
+- Examination of semen in the lab for morphology.

-Bull soundness: we can assess the overall appearance of the bulls for deformities, body weight conditions, aggressiveness and legs and claws for walking.
+We can assess the overall appearance of the bulls for deformities, body weight conditions, aggressiveness and legs and claws for walking.

 If bulls are not correctly managed, just like cows that are poorly managed after calving, fertility can crash.

 BVD is easily spread among the herd and can have devastating effects.
 Ensure that all bulls are blood tested before they join the cows.
-Bulls should also receive two shots of BVD before they are mixed with the herd or heifers
+Bulls should also receive two shots of BVD before they are mixed with the herd or heifers.

 It is important to plan ahead and ensure that you have enough sound mating and healthy bulls on the farm well ahead of mating.
 Talk to your Franklin Vets team for advice and to find out more about Dairy NZ InCalf bull selection tool.